chrisrelyea/FXNet/README.md

-# FXNet: Convolutional Neural Network for Audio Effects
+# FXNet: Convolutional Neural Network for Audio Effects Classification

 Final project for DS 340: Intro to Machine Learning and AI at Boston University, Spring 2025.
 An audio ML experiment which can label clips of various musical instruments based on which audio effects (Distortion, Chorus, Delay, Reverb).